soto-nicole/sem-coursework/use-cases/use-case-24.md

-# USE CASE: 5 Produce a Report on the Top N Populated Countries in a continent
+# USE CASE: 24 Produce a Report on the Population of People who live within and outwith Cities in a region

 ## CHARACTERISTIC INFORMATION

 ### Goal in Context

-As a member of X, I want to produce a filtered report showing the top N populated countries in a continent, so that Y.
+As an X, I want to produce a report on the total population of the people living within and outwith cities in a region so that Y.

 ### Scope